Odor’s homer sends Rangers past Twins 4-1 in 11 innings

 TRAINER’S ROOM

-Rangers: Manager Chris Woodward said All-Star OF Hunter Pence (right groin strain) won’t be ready to return immediately following the All-Star break.
+Rangers: Woodward said All-Star OF Hunter Pence (right groin strain) won’t be ready to return immediately following the All-Star break.
 Pence likely needs a few at-bats in rehab games, Woodward said.

-Twins: Cave pinch-ran for Kepler in the 10th inning.
+Twins: Jake Cave pinch-ran for Kepler in the 10th inning.
 Kepler led off with a single to right and was checked on by the team’s athletic trainer but stayed in.
-After he reached second, Kepler was removed from the game though the team didn’t provide an update during the game.
+After he reached second, Kepler was removed from the game and Baldelli said he’s been playing through a knee injury.

 UP NEXT